corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/installing/_index.md

    git checkout release/corda-5-beta-4
    ```

-3. Initialise the git repo and change the remote so you do not inadvertently push your work back to our R3 repo:
+3. Initialise the Git repository and change the remote so you do not inadvertently push your work back to the R3 repository:

    ```sh
    git init